abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter10.md

 feeling and perception of loving-kindness, an interest in the wish for well-being in oneself and others?

-As a meditation, the use of words and phrases are helpful ways of establishing mindfulness or recollections.
+As a meditation, the use of words and phrases is a helpful way of establishing mindfulness or recollections.
 We can use a phrase to plant that seed within the heart and mind.
 Because the nature of the mind is to come up with different thoughts and, usually, with stories (not just